-My Lab is focused on cognitive and neuropsychological research.
+My Lab is focused on social neuropsychological research.
 It is currently based in the Faculty of Psychology at Chulalongkorn University, Thailand.
 It was previously based at Universidad San Francisco de Quito (USFQ), in Ecuador, and was part of the Institute of Neurosciences, which I also directed.

 Founded in May 2014, the lab has provided research opportunities for numerous local research students as well as interns who came for research experience from the USA and Europe.
 Indeed, the lab has always been very diverse, with guests from Germany, the Netherlands, the UK, the USA, etc. The lab also organizes academic seminars throughout the academic semesters.
 These ‘Brain Meetings’ bring guest scientists to the Lab to present their research, and these have been similarly international.
 Over the years we have hosted presenters from many renowned research institutes including.
 University of Oxford, Harvard University Medical School, University of Geneva, University of Tehran, and Heidelberg University, as well as local researchers presenting on a wide range of topics in psychology and brain sciences.
 A list of past Brain Meetings organized by PluckLab can be viewed here.

 The research focus is primarily behavioral, using established and experimental tests of cognitive and social-cognitive function.
 Data collected at the lab has been published in journals such as Child Neuropsychology, Applied Neuropsychology: Child, International Journal of Language and Communication Disorders, Trends in Neurosciences and Education, and British Journal of Developmental Psychology.
-The lab’s work is focused on understanding cognitive and brain function in the real world.
+The lab’s work is focused on understanding cognitive and social-cognitive function in the real world.
 The lab’s three principal lines of research are:

-How variation in neuropsychological functions relates to socioeconomic deprivation/privilege.
+How variation in cognitive functions relates to socioeconomic deprivation/privilege.

 This includes studies of homeless adults, street-connected youth, and how socioeconomic gradients influence cognitive test performance.
 Language skill is an important topic in this field, and how it relates to other cognitive factors such as general intelligence, memory, and executive function.
 This line of research provides important information on how society functions, or perhaps, should function.